sebastianrau/deployer/README.md

 ## Parameter
 - -config.file: The json config file, which defines all  steps
 - -config.data: The json data file, if golang templates are used
 - -config.output: Settting an ouptut file will parse the config and file into the output file.
-The config will be been executet.
+The config will be been executed.
 - -v: Verbose Output from each step

 ## Config file